CeciliaSwe/portfolio-2nd/README.md

 As a user, I want a way to start a new game when the current game has ended.

-### The Strategy Plane
 ### The Scope Plane

+Planned features:

 * Page Heading - A page heading that has a clear caption what the page is about.
 * An interactive quiz.
-* A button to start the game
+* A button to start the game.
-* Randomised question value and question category
+* Randomised question value and question category.
-* Correct Guesses increments score by the value of the questions.
+* Correct guesses increments score by the randomised value of the questions.
-* Restart Game button.
+* Restart Game button when the site user is either Game over or has exhaused all questions in a category.
-* Error messages with incorrect guesses - removing 1 life (of 3).
+* Visual display of incorrect guesses - removing 1 life (of 3).

 ### The Structure Plane
 ### The Skeleton Plane